 By 1999 arrangements for self-funding schools meant that they became known as Foundation Schools.
 Changes included funding once again coming from Calderdale and the Governing body undergoing constitutional change.

 Mr Bunch retired in 2001 and Miss Helen Gaunt was appointed as Head, vowing to continue to balance tradition with new ideas and strategies.
 One of the most important successes of her leadership was achievement of Language College status in 2003 allowing further refurbishment of that wing of the school.
-New languages including Spanish, Italian, Chinese and Urdu are offered, within the timetable and out of school hours.
 A successful fundraising campaign resulted in the building of a new sports hall in 2010.
 Miss Gaunt left in 2011.

 Mrs Wendy Moffat was appointed as Head in 2012.
 Results continued to rise steadily and Crossley Heath School is now known as the highest performing state school in West Yorkshire.
 Under Mrs Moffat’s leadership the school became an academy and another successful fundraising campaign saw the creation of a new sixth form centre and collaborations with other providers, including Calderdale College, who were able to provide alternative pathways for some of the students.
 The school also celebrated its 150th anniversary with a variety of activities throughout the year.